DailyGrowthWisdom

 Verbs

-Verbs are the engine of every sentence.
-Learn what verbs are, how to use action verbs and being verbs, and why every sentence needs one.
+Verbs are the engine of every sentence — without one, nothing moves.
+Learn what verbs are, the difference between action and being verbs, and how to use them correctly.

 Simple explanation